kevgo/observable-process/README.md

 ObservableProcess decorates the low-level
 [Node.JS ChildProcess](https://nodejs.org/api/child_process.html) model with
-functionality to observe the behavior of long-running processes more conveniently.
-In particular:
+functionality to observe the behavior of processes more conveniently.
+In
+particular:

 - easier access to the complete textual content of the [stdout](https://nodejs.org/api/child_process.html#child_process_subprocess_stdout)